readthedocs/blog/read-the-docs-2021-stats.rst

 .. _2020: https://blog.readthedocs.com/read-the-docs-2020-stats/

-Page Views
+Page views
 ----------

 Our stats:

-* 700 Million Page Views (from 580 million)
+* 700 million page views (from 580 million)
-* 196 Million Unique Visitors (from 156 million)
+* 196 million unique visitors (from 156 million)

 ..
 From Google Analytics

-These numbers are not completely accurate, since we :doc:`implemented Do Not Track support </do-not-track>` our analytics pageview figures understate our actual traffic.
+These numbers are not completely accurate.
+Since we :doc:`implemented Do Not Track support </do-not-track>` our analytics pageview figures understate our actual traffic.
 We estimate that around 6% of users are not counted here.
 We also don't count all the users who block Google Analytics with a browser extension.

-Of note, we host a `major documentation site <http://faq-login-unico.servicos.gov.br/en/latest/>`_ for the Brazilian government, which is our largest site by a wide margin, but they are in both years data.
+Also of note, we host a `major documentation site <http://faq-login-unico.servicos.gov.br/en/latest/>`_ for the Brazilian government, which is our most viewed site by a wide margin, but this site is was also included in last year's stats.

-Site Stats
+Site stats
 ----------

 The stats, in total numbers: